deplatt/GrinNet/Written_Reports/Sprint_3/s3-planning-report.md

 Deven:
 - Continue working on integrating Flutter with Firebase
 - Work on the login page to set up user authentication with Firebase

+Notes for steps to finish end-to-end implementation by Tuesday 8th April

+Assign various front-end pages to Deven, Jeronimo, and Pranav.
+Front-end pages needed :
+- log in page
+- home page
+- create post page
+- view post page

+Features needed :
+- have the created post appear in the feed when clicking refresh button
+- user email authentication to register a new account, user receives email
+- have the new post appear on another user's app
+- finalize 'categories of interest'

+Other tasks
+- code review needed. each commit needs a code review.